Globalization indices showing how countries participate in global interactions

 - Both indices have ignored environmental globalization, yet this is an important aspect of today’s development.

-- The index provides a good framework for conceptualization the measurement of globalization
+- The index provides a good framework for the conceptualization of the measurement of globalization

-- Form groups of four and discuss the rest of the strengths
+- Divide yourselves into four groups.
+Discuss the rest of the strengths and weaknesses

 Global superpowers and their economic, geopolitical and cultural influence